Norlla Amiri

-Noraollah Amiri (Dari: نورالله امیری, born 23 August 1991) is an Afghan footballer who plays as a midfielder who plays for Ariana FC.
+Noraollah Amiri (Dari: نورالله امیری, born 23 August 1991) is an Afghan footballer who plays as a midfielder who plays for Ariana FC and the Afghanistan national team.

 Club career

 Trelleborgs FF

 In April 2015, Amiri signed with Trelleborgs FF.
-He made his league debut for the club on 13 April 2015 in a 3-2 home victory over Eskilsminne.
+He made his league debut for the club on 13 April 2015 in a 3–2 home victory over Eskilsminne.
 He was subbed on for Furkan Motori in the 66th minute.
-He scored his first league goal for the club as part of a brace on 16 August 2015 in a 7-0 home victory over Norrby.
+He scored his first league goal for the club as part of a brace on 16 August 2015 in a 7–0 home victory over Norrby.
 He scored in the 8th and 25th minutes.
 In July 2017, it was revealed that Amiri's contract would not be extended and he would be released following the end of the season.

 Rosengard

 On 1 August 2017, Amiri was loaned out to FC Rosengård.
-He made his league debut for the club on 19 August 2017 in a 2-1 away defeat to Skövde AIK.
+He made his league debut for the club on 19 August 2017 in a 2–1 away defeat to Skövde AIK.
 He was subbed on for Ismael Hussein at halftime.